 Now for the supplies and getting this DIY summer door decor started!

 Supplies needed for these Easy Summer Door Wreaths from Cocktail Umbrellas:

-These door wreaths are embarrassingly easy to make.
+These cocktail umbrella door wreaths are embarrassingly easy to make.
 But I’ll take easy over hard any day, right?
-So here’s the insanely easy how to…
+So here are the insanely easy instructions…

 1.)
 Stick the cocktail umbrellas into the styrofoam wreath.

 Aaaannnnd, that’s it.
 How’s that for easiest DIY project EVER?!
 I will give you a couple tips, just so I feel better about posting something this simple…so indulge me:

 Here are a few simple tips to make assembly go smoothly:

 - remember that this will hang on a flat surface, so don’t insert umbrellas where they will cross over the side plane of the wreath, otherwise, those umbrellas will get crushed, and your wreath will hang funny.

 - these door wreaths are very lightweight.
 I wouldn’t hang one in an area with a ton of wind…otherwise, you’ll end up with flying cocktail umbrellas.
 We mounted ours over our outdoor bar and use it mostly for parties.
 It’s not a wreath you’d hang outside all summer…it just won’t last.

 - the cocktail umbrellas I used were really big.
 The canopies were about 5-6″ across.
 I think it might work even better with smaller ones if you can find them.